WELSH LAKES

 DRIVING DIRECTIONS

 High clearance vehicle recommended/watch for logging trucks.
 Set your odometer to zero at the traffic lights on Highway 93/95 at the Invermere junction.
 Go west into Invermere.
 At 2.6 km turn right onto Panorama Drive.
 At 4.5 km just after the Toby Creek Bridge, turn right toward Wilmer.
 At 7 km turn right onto Main St and drive through Wilmer onto Westside Road.
 At 17.8 km turn left onto Horsethief Forest Service Road.
-At 22 km turn right at the Y-junction onto Horsethief Forster FSR.
+At 22 km turn right at the Y-junction onto Forster FSR.
 At 27 km turn right at another Y-junction.
 The road then passes a reservoir on the left and crosses a bridge, stay to the left.
-At 28 km turn left to stay on Horsethief Forster FSR.
-At 45.2 km take the road to the left of the sign for the Welsh Lakes trail.
-This road is steep and narrow, it ends at 47 km at the trailhead.
+At 28 km turn left to stay on Forster FSR.
+At 45.2 km take the road to the left at the sign for the Welsh Lakes trail.
+The 1.5 km access road is steep, narrow and rocky.
+High clearance and 4×4 recommended, or park at the bottom and walk the last 1.5 km to the trailhead.
+It ends at 47 km at the trailhead.
 1.5 – 2 hour drive from Invermere.

 TRAIL REPORTS